YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Finasteride usually matters more for the native hair than for the transplanted grafts.
 The grafts taken from the safe donor area are selected because they are more resistant to male pattern hair loss.

-No. Natural DHT blockers should not be treated as an equal substitute for properly prescribed medical treatment.
-They may be part of a broader routine for some patients, but they should not make the surgical plan look safer than it really is.
+No. Natural DHT blockers are not an equal substitute for properly prescribed medical treatment.
+They may be part of a broader routine for some patients, but they must not make the surgical plan look safer than it really is.

-A patient who cannot use finasteride should not be reassured with weak promises.
-The surgical plan should be adjusted.
+When finasteride cannot be used, weak promises are not enough.
+The surgical plan needs adjustment.
 That may mean a more mature hairline, fewer promises about crown density, and closer monitoring after surgery.

 Natural supplements also have side effects and interactions.
 They are not always safe just because they are sold without a prescription.

-The review should include age, speed of hair loss, family pattern, donor strength, crown involvement, previous side effects, current medications, and whether the patient is already being treated for hormone-related issues.
+The review needs to include age, speed of hair loss, family pattern, donor strength, crown involvement, previous side effects, current medications, and whether the patient is already being treated for hormone related issues.

-The history should clarify what happened with gynecomastia.
+The history needs to clarify what happened with gynecomastia.
 Was there tenderness, swelling, confirmed glandular tissue, surgery, recurrence, or anxiety without clear diagnosis?
-These details change whether a medication discussion should even be encouraged, and how cautious that discussion should be.
+These details change whether a medication discussion is even sensible, and how cautious that discussion needs to be.

 Sometimes the better choice is to stabilize the medical situation first.
 Timing matters before surgery is treated as the easy answer, especially when judging medication before a hair transplant.